xnox/fhs-slash-cache/cache/rcd.md

 ## `/cache/rcd`

-The directory `/cache/rcd` should be used to store LSB `init.d` scripts runlevel directories managed by `update-rc.d`.
+The directory `/cache/rcd` should be used to store LSB `init.d` scripts runlevel directories managed by `update-rc.d` as well as `insserv` dependency information.

-This deprecates `/etc/rc*.d/` locations.
+This deprecates `/etc/rc*.d/` and `/etc/.depend.*` locations.

-For backwards compatibility the deprecated directories can be replaced with symlinks to `/cache/rc*.d/` directories instead.
+For backwards compatibility the deprecated `/etc/rc*.d` directories can be replaced with symlinks to `/cache/rc*.d/` directories instead.
+The depraced `/etc/.depend.*` files can be replaced with symlinks, to non-hidden `/cache/depend.*` files.

-Normally these directories are pure symlink farms.
+Normally the `rc*.d` directories are pure symlink farms.
 And for correct integration with the update software, often enough, removing symlinks is not a valid configuration override and instead symlinks have to be renamed to `K` names instead.

 By moving `/etc/rc*.d` under `/cache`, it is possible to achieve goals of immutable rootfs and empty-`/etc`.
 For example, system default LSB